Historic Square Arts District in Nelsonville

 Cedar Lanes Entertainment Complex

 Ohio’s first and only off-track gaming and entertainment establishment where you can bet on live horse races from tracks around the country.
-Food, cocktails, bowling, billards, arcade games, water park and laser tag available.
+Food, cocktails, bowling, billards, arcade games, and indoor water slides available.
+Also featuring a state-of-the-art, 32-lane bowling center with automatic scoring, glitter glow bowling, and bumper bowling.

 - Address: 1935 Cleveland Rd.
 (US 6)